 Who are the City’s PID Officers?

 Telephone: 9267 9240

-For further information on making a disclosure, contact the agency where the conduct occurred and ask for the PID officer.
-Alternatively, call the PID Advice and Referral Line 1800 355 835
+For further information on making a disclosure, contact the agency where the conduct occurred and ask for the PID Officer.
+Alternatively, call the PID Advice and Referral Line on 1800 355 835